Everyone

 What an employer must do

 An employer must allow an employee who volunteers for service with the defence forces – and needs time away from work for this service or training – to take volunteers leave.
-The employer does not have to pay for the leave (unless this is agreed in the ), but they must hold the employee’s job open and protect their entitlements with limited exceptions.
+The employer does not have to pay for the leave (unless this is agreed in the A written document setting out the terms and conditions of employment agreed by the employer and employee (also known as a ‘contract of service’).
+It can include other contractual documents and agreements made by the employer and employee.
+Every employee must have a written employment agreement.

 Volunteers leave